 These guidelines are evidenced and used across government.

-Without a clear, descriptive name users won’t find the service, and services without an intuitive name won’t pass a GDS assessment.
+Without a clear, descriptive name users won’t find the service, and services without an intuitive name won’t pass a government service assessment.
 So far so simple.

-Problems sometimes arise when naming internal services as they don’t have a GDS assessment and they are usually presented to their users — their users don’t have to find them.
+Problems sometimes arise when naming internal services as they don’t have a service assessment and they are usually presented to their users — their users don’t have to find them.

 I’ve witnessed various representations made as to why a particular internal service should sway from the guidelines.
 These vary from the users being used to a name (or an acronym), or that a verb just doesn’t make sense for a staff system.
 It’s true that the user doesn’t have to find the service from Google, but they still need to know what it is and what it does.
 A descriptive name is the easiest way to do that.